Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Flow Duration Study
-- Overnight activity followed by shower at 5am.
+- Overnight (no activity) followed by shower at 5am.
 	- Note visual sign of failing toilet seal, which was seen before heard:

 ![Toilet Flush](media/ToiLeak.jpg)

-- Overnight activity followed by 2 toilet flushes, shower
+- This is a great visual tool to understand the water system.
+That seal is getting worse!

 ![Shower](media/ToiLeak2.jpg)

-- Wash Machine and dishwasher flow signatures indicate max flow duration is less than 5 minutes:
+- Wash Machine flow and dishwasher signatures indicate max flow duration is less than 5 minutes:

 ![LaundrySignature](media/LaundrySignature.jpg)